 I’ve been meaning to write about this and cover it in as much detail as I can.
 Armed self-defense is not a topic that can be covered in a short article.
 So, I’m going to break it down into multiple articles.
 And, even then, the sum of my articles cannot be considered a comprehensive tome.

 I will also readily admit that I am not the ultimate nor the penultimate expert on this topic.
-There are MANY real experts who have written extensive books, created videos, and teach a number of participation courses.
+There are MANY real experts who have written extensive books, created videos, and teach a number of participatory courses.
 I am but a dentist who has an interest in the topic.
 I would encourage you to explore and educate yourself beyond my articles.

 You’re crazy (and wrong), Mike!